NITI Aayog

 NITI Aayog vs Planning Commission — Paradigm Shift

-The transition from the Planning Commission to NITI Aayog represented a fundamental paradigm shift in India's governance philosophy.
-The Planning Commission was established in the context of a socialist-inspired planned economy where the state directed resource allocation; NITI Aayog was established in the context of a liberalized, market-oriented economy.
-The Planning Commission was chaired by the PM and had a Deputy Chairman (equivalent to a Cabinet Minister) — NITI Aayog retains the PM as Chairperson but has a Vice-Chairperson.
-The most critical difference: the Planning Commission had the power to allocate funds to ministries and state governments through the Plan and Non-Plan expenditure classification, giving it enormous leverage over states — NITI Aayog has no fund allocation power; this function was transferred to the Ministry of Finance, with the Finance Commission gaining greater prominence for Centre-State fiscal transfers.
-The Planning Commission required states to present their annual plans for approval — NITI Aayog has no approval authority over state plans.
-The Planning Commission followed a top-down, one-size-fits-all approach — NITI Aayog follows a bottom-up approach emphasizing cooperative and competitive federalism.
-The abolition of the Plan/Non-Plan expenditure distinction in 2017-18 budget further cemented this shift.
-Critics argue that without fund allocation powers, NITI Aayog is "toothless" — its recommendations carry no binding force, and states may ignore them without consequence.
+The transition represents a fundamental paradigm shift.
+The most critical difference: the Planning Commission allocated funds to ministries and states through Plan/Non-Plan classification — enormous leverage.
+NITI Aayog has NO fund allocation power; that function moved to the Finance Ministry and Finance Commission.
+The Planning Commission required states to present annual plans for approval — NITI Aayog has no approval authority.
+Planning Commission followed a top-down, one-size-fits-all approach — NITI Aayog follows bottom-up cooperative and competitive federalism.
+The Plan/Non-Plan expenditure distinction was abolished in the 2017-18 budget.
+Critics argue that without fund allocation powers, NITI Aayog is "toothless" — states can ignore its recommendations without consequence.

 Atal Innovation Mission (AIM)

-The Atal Innovation Mission (AIM) is NITI Aayog's flagship initiative to promote innovation and entrepreneurship across India.
-Launched in 2016 and named after former PM Atal Bihari Vajpayee, AIM operates through several programmes: (a) Atal Tinkering Labs (ATLs) — established in schools across India to foster curiosity, creativity, and innovation among students aged 12-18; over 10,000 ATLs set up across 35 states/UTs by 2024, each equipped with 3D printers, robotics kits, sensors, and computing platforms; (b) Atal Incubation Centres (AICs) — world-class incubation facilities that support start-ups with infrastructure, mentoring, industry connections, and seed funding; set up in partnership with academic institutions and organizations; (c) Atal Community Innovation Centres (ACICs) — incubation centres in tier 2/3 cities and rural areas to reach underserved communities; (d) Atal New India Challenges (ANIC) — grant-based programme that provides product innovators with Rs 1 crore to solve sectoral challenges; (e) Mentorship programme — connecting innovators with industry mentors and subject experts.
-AIM has been particularly effective in creating an innovation culture in schools — student innovations from ATLs have won international awards.
-The initiative is seen as NITI Aayog's most tangible and successful programme, though critics note the need for sustainability beyond government funding and better measurement of innovation outcomes.
+NITI Aayog's flagship initiative for innovation and entrepreneurship.
+Programmes: (a) Atal Tinkering Labs (ATLs) — in schools for students aged 12-18, equipped with 3D printers, robotics kits, sensors; over 10,000 ATLs across 35 states/UTs by 2024; (b) Atal Incubation Centres (AICs) — world-class start-up incubation in partnership with academic institutions; (c) Atal Community Innovation Centres (ACICs) — in tier 2/3 cities and rural areas; (d) Atal New India Challenges (ANIC) — Rs 1 crore grants for product innovators solving sectoral challenges; (e) Mentorship programme connecting innovators with industry experts.
+AIM is seen as NITI Aayog's most tangible success, though critics note the need for sustainability beyond government funding.

 Aspirational Districts Programme (ADP)